 Participate in Bridge-Building Conversations the last Wednesday of the month.
-Gather online for the next conversation based on the book and/or Documentary Driving While Black by Gretchen Sorin on Wednesday, October 26 at 7:00 pm based on the book Reconstructing the Gospel: Finding Freedom from Slaveholder Religion by Jonathan Wilson-Hartgrove.
-You can purchase the book here.
-Facilitated by Amanda McGrath.
-For questions call Kim Layton 704-815-1913.
+Gather online for the next conversation based on the book and/or Documentary Driving While Black by Gretchen Sorin on Wednesday, October 26 at 7:00 pm.
+Purchase book here and/or watch the PBS documentary here.
+Conversation facilitated by Nancy Eastwick.
+For questions or more information call Kim Layton 704-815-1913.
 Participate by accessing the Zoom link and use the passcode meet.

 See our calendar of events to join the Bridge Builders' Fellowship with people from Mt.
 Moriah Missionary Baptist and Matthews UMC that meets the second Tuesday of the month at 7 pm online.
 This group also hosts 5th Sunday Fellowship events with Mt.
 Moriah which includes a meal and conversation.